AionSystem/CEREBELLUM/README.md

 ## HONEST STATE — MARCH 2026

-`[D]` CEREBELLUM is newly created.
-The refinement operations it formalizes — overshoot check, precision pass, ambiguity resolution, roughness guard — currently operate as part of ALBEDO's Output Deceleration Layer in session architecture.
-Formalizing them here separates refinement from felt-layer operations cleanly and makes the precision pass auditable.
+`[D]` CEREBELLUM enterprise structure defined March 2026.
+The refinement operations currently live as the Output Deceleration Layer in ALBEDO's session architecture.
+Formalization extracts them here without changing their function.

-`[S]` Build sequence: extract refinement protocols from ODL → write each operation spec → formalize LAV gate → build compression spec → integrate with PREFRONTAL handoff.
+`[S]` Build sequence above is the correct order.
+Phase 1 is complete.
+Phase 2 is next.

 ---